Simon Fraser Lodge Services

 The services & programs that are included in the base fee include:

 Nursing & Care Service

-24-hour nursing & care is provided daily by Registered Nurses (RNs), Registered Psychiatric Nurses (RPNs), Licensed Practical Nurses (LPNs) and Resident Care Aides (RCAs).
-The provincial target for hours of service is 2.80 hours per resident day of direct care and Simon Fraser Lodge is in compliance with that level.
+24-hour nursing & care is provided daily by Registered Nurses (RNs), Licensed Practical Nurses (LPNs) and Resident Care Aides (RCAs).
+The provincial target for hours of service is 3.04 hours per resident day of direct care and Simon Fraser Lodge is in compliance with that level.
 It is important to know that the allocated hours are managed on a facility-wide basis since some neighbourhoods may require additional resources to respond to more acute needs.
-An acceptable range is between 2.6 to 3.0 hours per resident day depending on resident needs and risk.

 Special Care & Dementia Care